sycomix/caravel_sha3_256_crypto_miner/README.md

 H = (F * S) / 24

-A Wishbone client register file is implemented and serves for control and status by the picorv32 CPU core.
+A Wishbone client register file is implemented and serves for control and status by the Caravel picorv32 CPU core.
 This circuitry is conveniently clocked by the Wishbone bus clock.
 The 12 combinatorial stages however are clocked from a separate user programmable DLL clock, allowing hash rate adjustments.
 Proper synchronization is applied where timing domain crossing occurs.

 In mining we do not really care what the winning hash is, we only care that it meets the difficulty requirement and what nonce was used to achieve it.
 The nonce is a continuously incrementing counter so we simply freeze it when a match is found.

-At a high level the chip is intended to function as a low level controller of the SHA3 pipeline, communication via the Caravel I2C or SPI ports to a larger computer to handle higher level control functions such as mining Internet protocols.
+At a high level the chip is intended to function as a low level controller for the SHA3 pipeline, communicating via the Caravel I2C or SPI ports to a larger computer to handle higher level functions such as Internet mining protocols.

 ### Miner Component